Find Your Future 2016. Pic:Janina Struk

-BECTU is at its strongest when members, either through branch activity or as representatives, take part in the union's activities.
+BECTU is at its strongest when members take part in the union's activities.

 Invitation to join

-Non-members have a standing invitation to find out more about what the union has to offer.
-Local and workplace recruitment events and public fairs, provide a welcome opportunity for us to meet with future members face to face.
+Non-members have a standing invitation to find out more about what the union has to offer and to join us.
+Local and workplace recruitment events and public fairs, provide a welcome opportunity for us to meet with future members.

 In addition BECTU takes part in key trade events such as BVE, the ABTT Show and PLASA and our officials are regularly invited to speak to students on theatre, film and media courses.
 The Student Register supports our work with students.
 New entrants who join within a year of graduation/training save on the cost of membership.

-Whether you are interested in a formal role as branch secretary or steward, or if you have a specific interest in equality, training or health and safety, BECTU values the contribution of those willing to play an active part.
+Whether you're interested in a formal role as branch secretary or steward, or if you have a specific interest in equality, training or health and safety, BECTU values the contribution of those willing to play an active part.

 Our training programme for representatives is extensive.
-Don't forget, too, that a formal union role comes with rights to time off for union duties, including training for those duties.
+Don't forget that a formal union role comes with rights to time off for union duties, including training for those duties.